top of page

 Over the last three years, I've refined several practices as part of my creative process:

-Artist walks - taking time to walk thoughfully, observantly through a landscape, urban or rural, often collecting found objects, taking photos, video and sound recording and making sketches. [www.walkingartistsnetwork.org]
+Artist walks - taking time to walk or drift thoughfully and observantly through a landscape, urban or rural, often collecting found objects, taking photos, video and sound recording and making sketches. [www.walkingartistsnetwork.org]

 Affective mapping: abstract mark-making on paper, reflecting the feeling, mood, atmosphere and affect experienced on an artists' walk, overlaid with traced maps of the area and the walk.